Coordinator of Tutoring

 Q. In which classes do students most request tutoring?

-A. Math, physical sciences (chemistry), and life sciences (biology) are the most requested areas.
+A. Math, physical sciences, and life sciences are the most requested areas.

 Q. Due to unemployment benefits, social services, etc., I am unable to earn any money but I would love to tutor.
 What can I do?

-A. You can be a volunteer tutor.
-The hours you accumulate will then appear on your co-curricular transcript.
+A. You can be a volunteer tutor and "Tutoring" can be put on your co-curricular transcript.

 Q. I'm a good student and I'd like to be a tutor, but I don't know how to tutor!

 A. Don't panic!
-All new tutors are required to attend a paid training session, which gives you ideas on teaching strategies.
-Generally, whatever you have done to become a successful student is what you need to pass on to struggling students.
+When you become a tutor, you are required to attend a paid training session, which will give you ideas on teaching strategies.
+Generally, the strategies you have used to become a successful student are what you need to pass on to struggling students.